DrOJG/exon_var_calling/README.md

 ### **Inputs**
 **This workflow will take the following inputs:**
 * Folder of raw, paired fastq files (R1 and R2 for each sample).
-* Sample table with columns: [id, sample, exon, fq1, fq2]:
+* Sample table with columns [id, sample, exon, fq1, fq2]:
   - **id**: a unique identifier for indexing, usual just use numbers 1, 2, 3... etc.
   - **sample**: A sample name, that will be shared between different exons of the same sample.
 Will be the final name of merged samples and vcfs.
 No spaces or underscores.
   - **exon**: Exon identifier, e.g. ex1, Exon2.
 No spaces or underscores.